rodneyshupe/Cookbook/Recipes/Entrees/Beef/GrilledSpanishMustardBeef.rst

 Directions
 ----------

-1. Combine all ingredients for the marinade in a non-reactive bowl.
-2. Add meat and mix together unlit meat is fully coated.
-Let marinade for 30 minutes at room temperature.
+1. Combine all the marinade ingredients in a non-reactive bowl.
+Add the meat and toss until fully coated, then let it marinate at room temperature, 30 minutes.
-3. Cook for 2 minutes per side.
-4. Let rest for 5 minutes and then slice against the grain.
+2. Cook 2 minutes per side, then let rest 5 minutes and slice against the grain.
-5. Serve on tortillas with some hot sauce and cilantro and optionally sliced avocado.
+3. Serve on tortillas with hot sauce and cilantro, and sliced avocado if you like.